 Please note that this is a competitive process and not all applications will be successful.
 There is no appeals process if you are not successful as the panel’s decision is final; also, please note that we will not be able to offer feedback.
 You are welcome to reapply next intake if you are unsuccessful.

-If your application is taken forward, you may be contacted by an academic member of staff to discuss the information you have provided in your application.
+If your application is taken forward, you may be contacted by an academic member of staff to discuss the information you have provided in your application and to provide supporting evidence.

 If you are successful in being offered a scholarship, you will be notified soon after the assessment.